dustmop/makechr/README.md

                                      10: yellow
                                      11+: white (common tile)

-    --nametable-view    [view_file]  Ouptut an image file showing the nametable value for each position, in hexidecimal.
+    --nametable-view    [view_file]  Output an image file showing the nametable value for each position, in hexidecimal.
                                      Positions that have value 0 do not output anything.